Greybull Capital buys UK's Monarch

-LONDON British holidays and airline company Monarch has been acquired by investment firm Greybull Capital which will pump 125 million pounds ($201 million) into the company as it turns itself into a budget airline.
+LONDON British holidays and airline company Monarch [MONA.UL] has been acquired by investment firm Greybull Capital which will pump 125 million pounds into the company as it turns itself into a budget airline.

 Greybull took a 90 percent stake in Monarch, with the rest passing to its pension scheme, the two firms said in a statement released late on Friday.

-The agreement will help Monarch take on budget airlines such as Ryanair and easyJet.
+The agreement will help Monarch take on budget airlines such as Ryanair (RYA.I) and easyJet (EZJ.L).

 The deal brings to an end the ownership of Monarch by the Mantegazza family.
 It founded the firm in the 1960s and has invested 115 million pounds in it over the last five years.
 The family will make an unspecified contribution to the new funding.